lwa-project/ng_digital_processor/doc/notes.md

      under some load.
 I saw them on cetus as well but never came up with a good solution.

 ## The Future
-How does the current system scale to 256 antennas?
+ * How does the current system scale to 256 antennas?
+   * How many servers do we need for a full station?
+ * Is there a better clock frequency we can use?
+196 MHz is good for the T-engine but lousy for the correlator integration time.